Ashoke Kumar Sen: Background

-Ashoke Kumar Sen was born in 1913 during the British Raj in a well-known Baidya Brahmin family.
+Ashoke Kumar Sen was born in 1913 during the British Raj in a well-known Baidya family.
 His father was a district magistrate.
 Both Ashoke Kumar Sen and Sukumar Sen were students of Sambalpur high School, Odisha wherein Late Mr. Suryamani Jena of village Kusupur was the Principal.
 His elder brother, Sukumar Sen ICS (b.
 1899), who went on to become India, Sudan and Nepal's first Chief Election Commissioner, funded his education in England, at the London School of Economics.
 Ashoke Sen went on to study for the Bar at Gray's Inn.

 Upon his return, he started teaching law at the City College, Kolkata a constituent college of the University of Calcutta He then began practising in the Calcutta High Court.
 At the age of 26, he had already written a book about Commercial Law, which was endorsed by Mr. Sen's then senior Sudhi Ranjan Das, the future Chief Justice of India.

 Some years later, in February 1943, Ashoke Kumar Sen married Anjana Das, his senior's only daughter.
 They had two sons and two daughters.